 What can be done to prevent Newcastle disease?

 - Vaccination is a most important part of our defence against a repeat of the home-grown outbreaks we had on mainland Australia in 1998-2002.
 It is compulsory for growers with more than 1,000 birds to vaccinate against Newcastle disease.
 In most cases, there is little point in people with a few backyard chickens vaccinating their birds.
-Further information is available on this subject here: Biosecurity Tasmania Factsheet: Newcastle Disease in Poultry - Important information for people with a few backyard chickens.
+Further information is available on vaccination against Newcastle disease in the Biosecurity Tasmania factsheet:

 - Ensure that wild birds cannot access, and thereby potentially infect, your birds' water and feed supplies or come into close contact with your birds;